alexgolec/schwab-py/docs/auth.rst

 ----------------------

 The default token fetcher functions are designed for ease of use.
-They make some common assumptions, most notably a writable filesystem, which are valid for 99% of users.
+They make some common assumptions, most notably a writable filesystem and a terminal that accepts inputs, which are valid for 99% of users.
 However, some very specialized users, for instance those hoping to deploy ``schwab-py`` in serverless settings, require some more advanced functionality.
 This method provides the most flexible facility for fetching tokens possible.

 **Important:** This is an extremely advanced method.
 If you read the documentation and think anything other than "oh wow, this is exactly what I've